metaory/nyaa-cli/README.md

 The script will:
 - Use the state file to automatically continue from the last downloaded episode
 - Download new episodes if available
+- Save torrent files with normalized filenames (lowercase, no spaces, no special characters)
 - Your torrent client will pick up the new files and start downloading automatically

 Many other torrent clients also support directory watching for automation.